MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/Characters/Companions/Clocksworth.md

 He's a lost member of the [[The Great Modron March]], which left 189 years earlier than it should have.
 You collectively decided to keep him.
 Notably, he commented that you all looked like you'd seen other modrons.

 He is now a travelling companion of yours.
 In [[Automata]], you encountered a glitching version of [[The Great Modron March]] that culminated in you fighting a glitching, fiendish, beholder-aboleth creature.
-After the fight, Clocksworth swore an Oath of Vengeance to rescue his fellow modrons and kill any aberration that would stand in his way.
+After the fight, Clocksworth swore an Oath of Vengeance to help his fellow modrons and kill any aberration that would stand in his way.

 ![[monodrone.jpg]]